-SVP and President EMEA
+EVP and President EMEA

 In the UK, as across the company, we have several initiatives in place aimed at encouraging and supporting more women to apply for and succeed in leadership positions.
 For example,

 - Boston Scientific sponsors Employee Resource Groups (ERGs) that foster a diverse and inclusive work environment.
-The Company sponsors a Women’s Network ERG with more than 20 local chapters around the world.
+The Company sponsors a Women’s Network ERG with more than 22 local chapters around the world.
 The Women’s Network was developed to attract, develop, inspire and retain female professional talent and enable BSC to be an employer of choice for women.
 In EMEA, we officially launched our local chapter called “LeadHer”, on International Women’s Day in March 2019.
 LeadHer provides tools and resources, and sponsors events and activities aimed at supporting the advancement and development of women.
-LeadHer has a presence in the UK and across nine other countries within the region, with strong support from senior management and more than 200 currently active members.
+LeadHer has a presence in the UK and across nine other countries within the region, with strong support from senior management and currently has 525 active members.

 - Managers are trained to improve coaching and development of all employees and our workforce is educated on inclusion.
-Trainings include mandatory unconscious bias for all UK people managers to help them recognise and minimise bias blind spots and engage in more open and honest conversations with employees.
+Trainings include mandatory unconscious bias for all UK people managers and employees to help them recognise and minimise bias blind spots and engage in more open and honest conversations with employees.

 - The EMEA Diversity and Inclusion Council develops gender strategies for the region.